resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 that we are interested in.

-Going back to the example of the Canadian Parliament we saw in the introduction, there is a page on the same website that [lists the mailing addresses](http://www.ourcommons.ca/Parliamentarians/en/members/addresses) [Backup link https://perma.cc/ZBM9-4VRE](https://perma.cc/ZBM9-4VRE) of all parliamentarians.
+Going back to the example of the Canadian Parliament we saw in the introduction, there is a page on the same website that [lists the mailing addresses](http://www.ourcommons.ca/Parliamentarians/en/members/addresses) With Backup link [https://perma.cc/ZBM9-4VRE](https://perma.cc/ZBM9-4VRE) of all parliamentarians.
 We are interested in scraping those addresses.

 If we select the addresses for the first MP and try the "Scrape similar" function...